 Another dedication, by the Sevir Augustalis P. Clodius Flavius Venerandus, was the result of a divine appearance in a dream:

-The Numen Caeleste may have been Mithras or the carthaginian Dea Caelestis.
+The Numen Caeleste may have been Mithras or the Dea Caelestis from Carthage.

 Near the shrine a dedication was found by Venerandus to several deities, including Sol, Caelestis, Fortuna, the Lares and Tutela (CIL XIV S, 4309):